 Lost Wages Assistance.
 This was the federal program behind the additional $300 payments that eligible people received during late summer.
 It expired in September.

 Maximum benefit amount.
 This is how much assistance, at most, you can receive during your benefit year.

 Pandemic Emergency Unemployment Compensation.
-This is a federally funded program that temporarily extends unemployment benefits for up to 24 weeks for people who have exhausted their regular claims.
+This is a federally funded program that temporarily extends unemployment benefits for people who have exhausted their regular claims.
 It will be listed on your claim as a type of Temporary Unemployment Benefits.
 This program closes to new applicants on March 14, 2021, but continues through April 5, 2021 for existing claimants who have not exhausted their benefits.

 Pandemic Unemployment Assistance.
-This is a federally funded program that provides up to 79 weeks of unemployment aid during the coronavirus pandemic.
-The program expires after Sep.
-6, 2021.
-In Texas, PUA is considered a type of Disaster Unemployment Assistance, or DUA.
+This is a federally funded program that provides additional weeks of unemployment aid during the coronavirus pandemic.
+The program expires June 26 in Texas.
+PUA is considered a type of Disaster Unemployment Assistance, or DUA.
 While they are not technically the same thing, during the pandemic, you may see the acronyms used interchangeably, as there is no other form of DUA currently available in Texas.

 Regular Unemployment Benefits